 Open Source Software Development

-Watershed Analysis
+Watershed Modelling

-fresh — Spatial Hydrology
+fresh — Freshwater Referenced Spatial Hydrology

 flooded — Floodplain Delineation

-cd — Climate Departure Analysis
+cd — Climate Departure

 Climate departure analysis from ERA5-Land reanalysis data.
 Derive temperature, precipitation, vapour pressure deficit, and soil moisture trends for any watershed.
+Served as cloud-hosted catalogs for integration with other pipelines.

 Spatial Data Infrastructure